 Bonds?
 The question is why would anyone want to hold bonds to meet spending obligations, given what we’ve noted above?
 After all, an income annuity invests in bonds and provides payments precisely matched to the length of retirement, while bonds alone hold no advantage.

 So, the income annuity provider’s risk pooling allows us to spend more in the early years when sequence of return risk is greatest and addresses longevity risk as well.
+Again, remember, their value as a long-term inflation hedge – money is worth only what it can purchase – might be problematic.

 Sequence risk has another wrinkle.
 Many people are faced with spending less in the early years in the hopes that values will increase so that they can spend more later.
 But, in fact, most people spend more in retirement’s early ‘go-go’ years, compounding sequence risk, and may be forced to reduce their standard of living later.
 This can be disastrous because inflation compounds, too!